eanesparrago/project-ojt-app/README.md

 ```
   npm install
 ```
-You will need to add a database configuration "keys_dev.js" file in server/config.
+You will need to add a MongoDB database configuration "keys_dev.js" file in server/config directory.

 ## Author